ibrahimelhadeg/blog/source/_drafts/choosing-authentication-strategy.md

 Unfortunately and fortunately, there are many ways that you can successfully implement JWTs into your application.
 Because of this, if you search Google for "how to implement JWT in an Express App", you'll get a variety of implementations.
 Let's take a look at our options from most complex to least complex.

 **Most Complex:**  If we wanted to make this process as complicated (but also as transparent) as possible, we could use the signing and verifying process that we used earlier in this post using the built-in Node `crypto` library.
-This would require us to write a lot of Express middleware and a lot of custom logic, but it could certainly be done.
+This would require us to write a lot of Express middleware, a lot of custom logic, and a lot of error handling, but it could certainly be done.

 **Somewhat Complex:**  If we wanted to simplify things a little bit, we could do everything on our own, but instead of using the built-in Node `crypto` library, we could abstract away a lot of complexity and use the popular package `jsonwebtoken`.
-This is not a terrible idea, and there are actually a large amount of tutorials online that show you how to implement JWT authentication using just this library.
+This is not a terrible idea, and there are actually many tutorials online that show you how to implement JWT authentication using just this library.

 **Simple (if used correctly):**  Last but not least, we could abstract away even more complexity and use the `passport-jwt` strategy.
 Or wait...
 Don't we need the `passport-local` strategy too since we are authenticating with usernames and passwords?
 And how do we generate a JWT in the first place?
 Clearly we will need the `jsonwebtoken` library to do this...